dstl/baleen3/src/main/app/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test -u`

+Launches the test runner in the interactive watch mode and updates the snapshots.

+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn test:coverage`

 Runs the tests, in `CI` mode, with coverage.
 Coverage is printed to the console and will be output to the `coverage` directory.